byexamples/byexample/README.rst

 There is not restriction in which snippets you can add.
 You can even mix snippets of different languages in the same file!

-Here there is an example in Ruby
+Here is an example in Ruby

 .. code:: ruby